robenkleene/design-references/houdini/tutorials/houdini-donut-render.md

 ## Add Camera & Light

 1. Add a camera by `⌃`-clicking the `Camera` icon, and click the lock icon in the sidebar to lock it to the view.
 2. Add a light by `⌘`-clicking the `Area Light` icon.
-Hit `⎋` to exit the manipulator controls.
+(Hit `⎋` to exit the manipulator controls.)
-3. Adjust the camera and light by moving them around both locked.
+3. Adjust the camera and light roughly by moving them around both locked.
+Then unlock them and zoom out of the scene to make further adjustments.
+4. Select `arealight1` and set `Area Size: 8x8`.
+5. Adjust the `arealight1` `Intensity` and `Exposure` to get the lighting right.

+## Rendering

+1. Go to the `Render View` and hit `Render`.
+2. After hitting the `Render` button, in the `out` network, there will be a `mantra_ipr` node to configure the render.
+3. Under `mantra_ipr > Rendering` set `Rendering Engine: Physically Based Rendering`.